TPei/rbac.cr/README.md

 # create users with different access levels
 admin = User.new
-admin.has_roles :add, :edit, :delete
+admin.has_roles ds.roles

 author = User.new
-author.has_roles :add
+author.has_roles :add, :edit

 editor = User.new
 editor.has_roles :edit